-To make a difference in raising awareness of Melanoma, to actively support medical research, and to provide better access to specialised care for the communities of the Wagga Wagga region.
+To make a difference in raising awareness of Melanoma, to actively support medical research, and to provide better access to specialized care for the communities of the Wagga Wagga region.

-A non profit organisation that will work with the communities of the Wagga Wagga region, health professionals and cancer related charities to:
+A non-profit organization that will work with the communities of the Wagga Wagga region, health professionals, and cancer-related charities to:

 - Provide support and funding for medical research for the management of Melanoma;

 - To educate the community of the signs and symptoms of Melanoma and raise awareness of the causes and important prevention strategies; and